pesto-students/exercise-day-2-segment-2/README.md

 ---

-**1) Why should we write tests?**
+**1) Why should we write tests?** ans - 1. bugs can be cotly
+      2. tests leads to enhancews workflow
+      3. confidence

 **2) How much code coverage is required?
 Comment.**

 **3) What kind of test is this?
 Explain your choice of answer.**
   #### Options:
   - End to end (E2E)
   - Integration
   - Unit

+  It is an End to End testing.

       ```js
         var request = require('supertest');